ebrehault/slides/plone/ploneconf-2017-keynote.md

 - and they are also barriers: they might be difficult to learn, to use, they make our community less approachable for beginners

-that's what we could call a pharmaka in Greek: something which heales, and something which poisons at the same time.
+that's what we could call a pharmaka in ancient Greek: something which heales, and something which poisons at the same time.

 --------------------------------------------------------------------------------

 # Per aspera ad astra

+.fx: titleslide

 # Presenter Notes